minetest/serverlist/README.md

 		# # You might have to use pip3 if your system defaults to Python 2
 		# pip install APSchedule flask

-  3. If using in production, innstall uwsgi and it's python plugin:
+  3. If using in production, install uwsgi and it's python plugin:

 		# pacman -S uwsgi uwsgi-plugin-python
 		# # OR: